wesleyan/chef-cookbooks/cookbooks/java/README.md

 Description
 ===========
-Installs Java for OS X 2012-005
+Installs Java for OS X, both JRE from Apple and the web plugin from Oracle

 Requirements
 ============
-OS X 10.8 or above
+OS X 10.7+
+64-bit Web Browser (currently only Safari and Firefox)

 Attributes
 ==========